 Terranima (High Intermediate A), 213 Via Nicolò Putignani, Tel.
 080 521 9725, www.terranima.com

-One of my favourite places in town, it’s also a Gambero Rosso selection and a Lonely Planet top pick.
+Another one of my favourite places in town, it’s also a Gambero Rosso selection and a Lonely Planet top pick.
 You can eat reasonably-priced well-cooked traditional fare, served by nice people in pleasant surroundings.
 What more could you ask for?

 Everything I’ve eaten here is A/B and their own label house red is a good buy.
 They have some interesting local amari should you like this kind of digestivo.